 The employment of Arab soldiers by the princes of the Peninsula and of Central India has been frequently noticed, as has the character of those mercenaries for determined and desperate valour.
 Of the Arab troops set at liberty by the capitulation of Nagpur, a considerable portion had taken service with the Mahratta officers in Kandesh, and others had similarly enlisted, who had been cast loose by the dispersion of the infantry of the Peshwa.
-Although caring little for the cause of the fugitive prince, they were not disposed to forego their military habits, and retire to inactive tranquillity in their native deserts, and it became necessary to impose this alternative by their forcible expulsion.
-They had taken their chief stand at the fortress of Maligam, and, notwithstanding the advanced period of BOOK II. the year, Lieutenant-Colonel Macdowall was instructed CHAP.
+Although caring little for the cause of the fugitive prince, they were not disposed to forego their military habits, and retire to inactive tranquility in their native deserts, and it became necessary to impose this alternative by their forcible expulsion.
+They had taken their chief stand at the fortress of Maligam, and, notwithstanding the advanced period of BOOK 11. the year, Lieutenant-Colonel Macdowall was instructed CHAP.
 VIII. to lead his detachment against the place, he accordingly retraced his steps to the north, and returned to Chandore on the 10th of May.
 After a halt of three days, the force marched northward, and arrived on the 15th before Maligam, a fort of formidable strength, garrisoned by seven hundred Arabs.
 The detachment was much weakened by the fatigues it had undergone, and the losses it had suffered, as well as by the guards left in most of the captured forts, so that it scarcely mustered nine hundred and fifty firelocks, besides two hundred and seventy pioneers. and a small detail of European artillery.

-The fortress of Maligam stood on the left bank of the river Musan, shortly above its junction with the Girni, a feeder of the Tapti: it was situated in a circular bend of the river, which protected its western and part of its northern and southern faces.
-The body of the work was a square, enclosed by a high wall of masonry, with towers at the angles: a second quadrangular wall of considerable elevation, at some distance from the first, surrounded the latter, and in the space between the walls ran a deep and wide dry ditch: an exterior enclosure at a still greater interval, of an irregular quadrangular form, surrounded the whole.
+The fortress of Maligam stood on the left bank of the river Musan, shortly above its junction with the Girni, a feeder of the Tapti : it was situated in a circular bend of the river, which protected its western and part of its northern and southern faces.
+The body of the work was a square, enclosed by a high wall of masonry, with towers at the angles : a second quadrangular wall of considerable elevation, at some distance from the first, surrounded the latter, and in the space between the walls ran a deep and wide dry ditch : an exterior enclosure at a still greater interval, of an irregular quadrangular form, surrounded the whole.
 The gates were nine in number, very intricate, and all containing excellent bomb-proofs.
-Part of the defences were of clay, but the greater portion was of substantial masonry: the petta was opposite to the eastern face, and was capable of being defended, as it contained many strong and lofty buildings, and was surrounded by a rampart, which, however, was somewhat decayed.
+Part of the defences were of clay, but the greater portion was of substantial masonry; the petta was opposite to the eastern face, and was capable of being defended, as it contained many strong and lofty buildings, and was surrounded by a rampart, which, however, was somewhat decayed.

 After reconnoitering the place from the right bank of the river, it was determined to attack it from the southwest, and operations were accordingly commenced on the 18th, after dark, in rear of a mango grove, which stood at this point near the bank of the river.
-The besiegers were not allowed to proceed without interruption, a sortie being made by the garrison, supported by a sharp fire from the The river being fordable, the Arabs crossed and attacked the covering party in the grove, consisting of a detachment of the Madras European regiment, with great intrepidity: they were repulsed after a short but santhus evinced by the garrison was displayed in several similar attempts, but the works proceeded, batteries were erected, and by the 28th of May, what was thought to be a practicable breach had been made in the body of the work.
-Considerable reinforcements had been received, and it was resolved to attempt a storm.
+The besiegers were not allowed to proceed without interruption, a sortie being made by the garrison, supported by a sharp fire from the The river being fordable, the Arabs crossed and fort. attacked the covering party in the grove, consisting of a detachment of the Madras European regiment, with great intrepidity: they were repulsed after a short but san-

-BOOK II. guinary conflict in which Lieutenant Davies, the com CHAP.
-VIII. manding engineer, was unfortunately killed.
+BOOK II. guinary conflict in which Lieutenant Davies, the comchap.
+VII. manding engineer, was unfortunately killed.
 The spirit